Our Board of Directors

 Katelyn Whittaker, Member at Large

 A board member since 2017, Katelyn is passionate about giving back to the community and supporting those affected by mental illness.
-Aside from her work with LakeCity, Katelyn holds a degree in Nutrition, is a certified yoga teacher and most importantly a mom to two young boys.
+Aside from her work with LakeCity, Katelyn holds a degree in Nutrition, is a certified yoga teacher and a mom to two young boys.

 Amy MacKay, Member at Large

 Amy is the Project and Relationship Manager with the Sun Life Financial Chair in Adolescent Mental Health, the Research Chair at Dalhousie University behind TeenMentalHealth.org.
 She is passionate about seeing better outcomes for youth in our communities, particularly in the area of mental health and mental illness.
 With a MA in Public Administration and a BA in Political Science, she believes change comes from community engagement and thinking outside of the box.
 She has been an avid volunteer since starting at the age of 14 as a candy striper at the Dartmouth General Hospital.
 Amy is a second-generation Board member: her mother Jane was a long-serving member.

 Lori Rogers, Member at Large

 Lori earned a Philosophy Degree from Dalhousie University, and more than a decade later graduated from NSCC Carpentry.
 She spent four years working on staff at LakeCity Woodworkers before moving on to the Construction Association of Nova Scotia, where she is Program Lead for Building Futures for Youth.
 Now she focuses on connecting youth across the province with opportunities to explore careers in trades.
 She also volunteers heavily with Techsploration, an organization that empowers young women to explore “non-traditional” careers.
 The exciting growth that has been happening at LakeCity Works is something in which Lori wanted to be involved: she joined the LakeCity Board in 2018, less than a year after resigning from her staff position.